Can You Recycle Tea Bags? Everything You Should Know! 🍵

 According to Country Living, several tea bag brands use polypropylene, a sealing plastic, to keep their tea bags from falling apart.

 The problem?
 You cannot recycle or biodegrade tea bags.

 Eventually, it will contribute to plastic pollution as not all of it can be broken down even when you put all your used tea bags in the food waste or compost heap.

 In other words, most bags use non-biodegradable polypropylene as sealants in their bags.
 The skeleton left behind, however, is non-biodegradable.

 But even though manufacturers acknowledge the use of non-biodegradable plastic, the advice to tea drinkers is still to put their bags in compost or food waste caddie.

 As more people are becoming concerned about the environment, recycling has been ubiquitous in countless areas around the world.

+The urge to recycle ranges from using a single plastic tea bag to recycling huge amounts of plastic bottles on a day-to-day basis.
 Recycling is also a collective effort.
-As we spread the word of proper waste management, we inevitably grow to substantial numbers in helping our communities.
+As we spread the word about proper waste management, we inevitably grow to substantial numbers in helping our communities.

 With ample guidance and information regarding waste sorting, we’ll have no problems whatsoever with waste management.